 Cooks Illustrated Recipe

-- 4 teaspoons Chinese black vinegar (or substitute a mixture of 2 teaspoons balsamic and 2 teaspoons red wine vinegars)
+4 teaspoons Chinese black vinegar (or substitute a mixture of 2 teaspoons balsamic vinegar and 2 teaspoons red wine vinegar)

 Pour the dressing over the cucumbers and mix well.
 Sprinkle with sesame seeds.
 Serve immediately or refrigerate until ready to serve.